philipstubbs13/runner-pulse/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+## <a name="prisma"></a>Prisma ORM

+This project uses [Prisma](https://www.prisma.io/docs/getting-started), which is a Node.js and TypeScript ORM (Object Relational Mapper) used to model data, run schema migrations, and query the database (MongoDB).

+### Making Schema Changes

+The Prisma schema file for this project is located at `prisma/schema.prisma`.

+If you need to make changes to the database schema:

+1. Update `prisma/schema.prisma` with your changes.

+2. In the root directory of the project, run `npx prisma db format` to validate, format, and persist the schema

+3. In the root directory of the project, run `npx prisma db push` to push the state of your Prisma schema to the database without using migrations.

+4. In the root directory of the project, run `npm run ts` to verify that there are no typescript errors for the project.

+### Benefits of Using Prisma:

+- Type-Safety
+  Prisma generates fully type-safe queries for TypeScript, ensuring that database queries are validated at compile time.
+This reduces runtime errors and improves developer productivity by leveraging IDE autocompletion and error checking.

+- Readable and Maintainable Queries
+  Prisma provides a high-level, readable API for database operations, making it easier to write and understand complex queries without diving into specific database syntax.
+This results in cleaner, more maintainable code.

+- Database Agnostic
+  Prisma supports multipledatabases like PostgreSQL, MySQL, SQLite, SQL Server, and MongoDB.
+This flexibility allows you to switch databases with minimal configuration changes.
+For this project, the database is MongoDB.

+- Automatic Migrations
+  Prisma automatically generates migration files based on changes to your data models, making schema changes easier to track and manage across environments.
+You can apply and revert migrations safely, ensuring consistency in your database structure.

+- Efficient Querying
+  Prisma optimizes query performance by reducing the number of round-trips to the database and providing smart query batching techniques, improving overall application performance.

+- Modern Tooling & Ecosystem
+  Prisma integrates seamlessly with modern technologies like GraphQL, REST, and serverless architectures, offering a powerful toolset for full-stack applications.

+- Collaborative with TypeScript
+  While working in a TypeScript codebase, Prisma enhances collaboration between front-end and back-end by creating shared types and making the database layer more predictable and consistent.

+- Comprehensive Documentation & Community
+  Prisma comes with extensive documentation, tutorials, and a growing community, making it easier for teams to get up to speed and troubleshoot issues.

 ## <a name="running-storybook"></a>Running Storybook